Customer Education: A Beginner’s Guide

 Identify subject matter experts (SMEs) in the company to lead the way

-Their vast experience makes SMEs an essential part of the creation process.
-Utilize their expertise to provide ideas on case studies, interactive activities, or other essential materials.
+The vast experience of a subject matter expert makes them an essential part of the creation process.
+Utilize the expertise of your product team to provide ideas on case studies, interactive activities, or other essential materials.

 Capture content ideas

 Put your heads together to come up with a content mix.
 Outline all the types of customer education content you want to include to make your training dynamic.
-For example, use video, visuals, knowledge checks, and simulations to build educational content that your learners will enjoy.
+For example, use video, visuals, knowledge checks, and simulations to build an education program that your learners will enjoy.

 Define the length of the content